kht321/meralion/README.md

 legal transcripts, medical notes, or moderation pipelines and cause harm.
 The MERaLiON family of models is optimised for Singaporean and Southeast Asian speech, but safety considerations were explicitly deferred to downstream users.
-Our evaluation focuses on two questions:
+Our evaluation covers four safety dimensions:

 1. **Robustness:** Do transcripts stay accurate when we add realistic acoustic distortions such as MRT background noise or reverberation from HDB flats?
+2. **Guardrails:** Can real-time content filtering block harmful keywords using logit masking and post-processing?
+3. **Toxicity:** How accurately do external classifiers detect toxic content in ASR transcripts?
-2. **Fairness:** Are errors evenly distributed across speakers with different demographics, accents, or recording devices?
+4. **Fairness:** Are errors evenly distributed across speakers with different demographics, accents, or recording devices?

-This repository currently delivers the robustness pipeline and the supporting data tooling; fairness analysis scaffolding is described below and will be implemented next.
+This repository delivers complete evaluation pipelines for all four dimensions, with results documented below.

 ---